Home Learn What is Repo Rate?

 They enter into an agreement with the central bank to repurchase these securities at a predetermined price.
 Especially when they require funds or need to ensure liquidity in volatile market conditions.
 The RBI employs the repurchase rate as a tool to regulate inflation rates.

-On February 8, 2023, the Monetary Policy Committee (MPC) announced a 0.25% increase in the repurchase rate, setting the new rate at 6.50%.
-This adjustment followed the repurchase rate increase on December 7, 2022, when it was set at 6.25%.
+On February 8, 2023, the Monetary Policy Committee (MPC) announced a 0.25% increase in the repo rate, setting the new rate at 6.50%.
+This change in the rate followed the rate increase on December 7, 2022, when it was set at 6.25%.

-In the same meeting, the MPC decided to keep the reverse repurchase rate at 3.35%.
-Additionally, changes were made to the Bank Rate and the Marginal Standing Facility (MSF) rate, which now stand at 5.15% and 6.75%, respectively.
+In the same meeting, the MPC decided to keep the reverse repo rate unchanged at 3.35%.
+Additionally, changes were made to the Bank Rate and the Marginal Standing Facility Rate (MSF) (MSF) rate, which now stands at 6.75%.
+This change in repo rate highlights the dynamic nature of monetary policy decisions, with the marginal standing facility rate also playing a role in maintaining financial stability.

-As previously mentioned, the central bank of India utilizes the repurchase rate to regulate the money flow within the market.
+As previously mentioned, the Central Bank of India utilises the repurchase rate to regulate the money flow within the market.
+The meaning of repo rate lies in its role as a tool for controlling liquidity.
 In times of inflation, the RBI raises the repurchase rate.
-This higher repurchase rate signifies that banks borrowing from the central bank during this period will incur increased interest costs.
+This increase in repo rate leads to higher interest costs for banks borrowing from the central bank, reducing the money supply within the market and thus controlling inflation.

 Effective From Repo Rate